 If you wear contact lenses, you should still use sunglasses when you go outside.
 Most contacts don't protect your eyes from UV rays, so you shouldn't rely on them.
 Ask your optometrist if your contact lenses have UVA and UVB protection.

-Hats with brims create personal shade for you.
+Wear a Hat Hats with brims create personal shade for you.
 You can prevent up to half of the sun's rays from reaching your face.
 A brim of three inches or more is more effective in blocking UV light.
 You can even choose a hat that reflects your style: a floppy hat, a baseball cap, and a tinted visor are all good stylish choices.

 Don't forget to use proper UV protection even on cloudy and overcast days.
 The sun's rays still make it through clouds and gloom.
 Protect your eyes from temporary and permanent damage by following our tips.
 For more eye care tips and tricks, call or contact The Eyewear Place today.